datacommunity/datacommunity.github.io/README.md

     }
 ```

-JSON is very universal and can used to built HTML content as well as consumed by PowerShell and other APIs.
+JSON is very universal and can used to build HTML content as well as consumed by PowerShell and other APIs.